 Keep a shared contact database for quick retrieval of newsmakers.
 How-To’s → Establish a System of Contacts

 The central skill of a journalist is asking questions.
 Make sure your people are good at it.
 Questions produce facts — who, what, where, when, how and why.
-Questions also produce interpretations — colorful comments, emotional responses, intriguing connections, alternate explanations and added context.
+Questions also produce interpretations — colorful comments, emotional responses, intriguing connections, alternate explanations and greater context.

 Interviewing is so crucial to the reporting process that ND’s should find ways to highlight it whenever possible.
 You can ask reporters to share their questions with you in advance.
 Sponsor interview training workshops.
 Study what the best interviewers do to get good results.